Skip to main content

 • Open-label study

-• Different P2Y12 inhibitors used
+• Different P2Y12 inhibitors were used.

-• Trial stopped for futility.
+• Trial was stopped for futility.
 Because equivalence for aspirin and P2Y12 inhibitor arms was reached, these arms were pooled for analyses.

 Interpretation